agslima/wall-display/README.md

 ![Wall Display Running](https://via.placeholder.com/800x400.png?text=Place+Your+Screenshot+or+GIF+Here)

-> *The system displaying the "Events" category with the sidebar menu active.*
+> *The system is displaying the "Events" category with the sidebar menu active.*

 ---